Wisconsin Smog Check / Emissions Test

 Residents have 180 days from the due date on their registration renewal notice sent to the vehicle owner to get their vehicle to pass a vehicle emissions test (if required) and get the vehicle’s registration renewed.
 Tests must be completed every two years for Wisconsin-registered vehicles.

 To complete an inspection, owners must drive their vehicle to a WisDOT-authorized inspection station, pay a testing fee, and present one of the following items at the time of the test:

 - WisDOT emissions testing notice (required for a title transfer or obtaining an original registration for new residents)

 - A vehicle’s last Vehicle Inspection Report (specifically required for vehicles that did not pass or receive a “rejected” status during its previous test)

-Wisconsin test personnel use a vehicle’s On Board Diagnostic (OBDII) system to insure it meets Wisconsin’s vehicle air-quality standards and also perform a VIN inspection.
+Wisconsin test personnel use a vehicle’s On-Board Diagnostic (OBDII) system to ensure it meets Wisconsin’s vehicle air-quality standards and also perform a VIN inspection.